Miley Cyrus And Kaitlynn Carter Reportedly Split After Two Months Together

 “Brody Jenner & Kaitlynn Carter have decided to amicably separate,” the statement read.
 “They love and respect one another, and know that this is the best decision for their relationship moving forward.”

 The two have since seemingly decided to remain friends.
-Jenner has also moved on to model Josie Canseco.
+Jenner has also moved on with model Josie Canseco.

-Cyrus nor Carter has confirmed their breakup.
-The two have been closed-mouthed about their relationship since the rumors began.
+Neither Cyrus nor Carter has confirmed their breakup.
+The couple’s lips have been sealed about their relationship since the rumors began.